paulmillr/exoskeleton/README.md

-# scoliosis
+# Scoliosis

-Experiment in making better Backbone.js drop-in replacement.
+Faster and leaner Backbone.js drop-in replacement

 ## What already works
 All features you need for real-world app seem to be working.

-All software tests are passing:

-(libs = underscore and jquery)
+All software tests are passing: (libs = underscore and jquery)

 * Backbone: **with and without** libs
 * [Chaplin](http://chaplinjs.org): **with and without** libs